borntofrappe/borntofrappe/README.md

 Create another mascot in the /mignon route.
 Add component in the error page after the status code and error message.

 Create Heading.svelte to render text in a colorful SVG visual.

+## Day 4 & 5: break and write-ups

+Take a moment to consider the current progress.
+Try to jot down a few notes on the features implemented so far.